 Fill the Drywall Seams

 With this wall, there will be two 8-foot-long drywall seams.
-Finish the drywall by embedding the paper joint tape in joint compound laid along the seam.
+Finish the drywall by embedding the paper joint tape in the joint compound laid along the seam.
 Cover with more joint compound.
 Do not exceed the space of the seam.

 Let the compound dry, then check for any gaps and fill if necessary.
 Sand any parts that aren't completely smooth after all the compound is dry (follow manufacturer's guidelines).